rodrigoperochena/aicommits/README.md

 ---

-⚡ **deep-commits** helps you write cleaner commits and understand your changes faster — with AI woven directly into your Git workflow.
+⚡ **@taksumaq/aicommits** helps you write cleaner commits and understand your changes faster — with AI woven directly into your Git workflow.